daviddelaurier/AMI/README.md

 ## Expanded Uses and Long-term Analysis

-myAI's capabilities extend beyond daily tasks and can provide valuable insights through long-term data analysis.
-By continuously monitoring various aspects of your life and work, myAI can identify patterns, optimize processes, and help you make informed decisions.
-Some expanded uses include:
+Capabilities extend beyond daily tasks and can provide valuable insights through long-term data analysis.
+By continuously monitoring various aspects of your life and work, identify patterns, optimize processes, and help you make informed decisions.

 1. **Productivity Analysis**
    - Track the time spent on different tasks and projects